LeonardoMonte/MLplusComputationalBiology/README.md

 # MLplusComputationalBiology
-Protein secondary structure prediction using a machine learning aporoach
+Protein secondary structure prediction using a machine learning approach